franciscozorrilla/metaGEM/README.md

     smetanaSolver: CPLEX
 ```

 The `folders` section should be left as is.
 However, ensure that the `scripts` and `dbs` point to the correct folders/files.
 The `cores` section can be modified to best suit the architecture of your cluster.
-Note that these parameters are only used by the Snakefile, so the cluster_config.json file also needs to be modified for each batch of jobs.
+Note that these parameters are only used by the `Snakefile`, so the `cluster_config.json` file also needs to be modified for each batch of jobs.

-To test that your snakemake installation and snakefile are working properly, run the `createFolders` snakemake rule.
+To test that your snakemake installation and Snakefile are working properly, run the `createFolders` snakemake rule.
 These folders can alternatively be generated later on during the execution of each individual rule.

 ```
 snakemake createFolders